isomerpages/cris-corp/news-and-events/news/_posts/2024-02-06-post-Celebrating International Day of Women and Girls in Science 2024.md

 </div>
 <p><strong>Doreen Low: Improving access to precision medicine</strong>
 </p>
-<p><strong>&nbsp;</strong>Leading clinical implementation under the Chief
+<p>Leading clinical implementation under the Chief Medical Officer’s Office
-Medical Officer’s Office at <a href="https://www.npm.sg/" rel="noopener noreferrer nofollow" target="_blank">Precision Health Research, Singapore (PRECISE)</a>, Doreen collaborates with the clinical community to identify and evaluate potential use cases for precision medicine and improve access to precision medicine for the local population.</p>
+at <a href="https://www.npm.sg/" rel="noopener noreferrer nofollow" target="_blank">Precision Health Research, Singapore (PRECISE)</a>,
+Doreen collaborates with the clinical community to identify and evaluate potential use cases for precision medicine and improve access to precision medicine for the local population.</p>
-<p>&nbsp;PRECISE is the central entity in charge of implementing Singapore’s
+<p>PRECISE is the central entity in charge of implementing Singapore’s National
-National Precision Medicine (NPM) programme to drive data-driven healthcare, improved patient outcomes and economic value at the national level.
-Doreen and her team oversee PRECISE’s Clinical Implementation Pilots, which aim to&nbsp; facilitate the incorporation of genetic/genomic tests into clinical pathways that improve patient outcomes, while maintaining sustainable per capita cost and optimising the healthcare experiences for both healthcare providers and patients, in line with Singapore’s <a href="https://www.nrf.gov.sg/rie-ecosystem/rie2025handbook/" rel="noopener noreferrer nofollow" target="_blank">RIE 2025</a> goals.</p>
+Precision Medicine (NPM) programme to drive data-driven healthcare, improved patient outcomes and economic value at the national level.
+Doreen and her team oversee PRECISE’s Clinical Implementation Pilots, which aim to&nbsp;facilitate the incorporation of genetic/genomic tests into clinical pathways that improve patient outcomes, while maintaining sustainable per capita cost and optimising the healthcare experiences for both healthcare providers and patients, in line with Singapore’s <a href="https://www.nrf.gov.sg/rie-ecosystem/rie2025handbook/" rel="noopener noreferrer nofollow" target="_blank">RIE 2025</a> goals.</p>
 <p>She shares, “Our office is starting to look at how we can meaningfully
 involve the public and patients as co-researchers in clinical implementation projects for precision medicine.
 It is important that their voices be heard